Who Should Consider Egg Freezing? Age, Medical Reasons and Future Planning

 How Much Does Egg Freezing Cost?

-In today’s economic climate, we know that fertility preservation is an expense that has to be considered carefully, as there are so many other demands on our finances.
+In today’s economic climate, we know that fertility preservation is an expense that must be considered carefully, given the many other demands on our finances.
 That’s why our fertility preservation costs are transparent and include everything you may need for a treatment cycle.
-That is why we're open about the cost of our treatments.
-Here at Manchester Fertility, we aim to reduce the risk of surprise bills later down the line and give you the care you need at a reasonable, transparent price.

-For or more information on pricing and a complete breakdown of treatment costs see our most recent price list.
+For more information on pricing and a complete breakdown of treatment costs, see our most recent price list.